twerlp/music-library-profiler/README.md

 # Music Library Profiler

-Compiles information about your music library--namely BPM and key.
+* Compiles information about your music library--namely BPM and the pitch class profile.
+* Allows you to enter a song and find similar ones in your local library.

 ## Description